Intrinsical-AI/geometric-aware-retrieval-v2/README.md

 ## Citation

+See `CITATION.cff` for a machine readable citation file.
 If you use this library in your research, please cite:

 ```bibtex
 @software{geoIR_2024,